-We shall enter the Duomo, to admire in particular the stained glass windows and the inner part of the Dome, and also visit the Baptistery, whose bright golden mosaic dome will emotion you.
+The Heart of Florence tour goes into the Duomo, to admire in particular the stained glass windows and the inner part of the Dome, and also visit the Baptistery, whose bright golden mosaic dome will emotion you.

 A short stroll will take us into another atmosphere, that of Piazza della Signoria, where civic buildings give room to the religious ones.

 It is not as brightly colored and not as rich in marble geometries as Piazza del Duomo, but it still makes a lasting impression, due to the multitude of imposing statues that cheerfully crowd some of its spaces.